Your Gmail Inbox (7 Tips to Organize & Clean It)

 Tip #7: Provide new employee training

-Ensuring you maintain a clean Gmail inbox is an important part of general email management.
-Combining all of these tips into your day-to-day work life will make taming your inbox far easier.
+Maintaining a clean Gmail inbox is an integral part of general email management.
+Combining these tips into your daily work life will make taming your inbox more manageable.
 You’ll then find that you have more time to focus on other activities rather than constantly being lost in a sea of emails.

 Pronto per iniziare?